techery/janet/README.md

 ## Janet
-Build command-based architecture in reactive manner
+Build a command-based architecture in a reactive manner

 ・︎︎ [![Join the chat at https://gitter.im/janet-java/Lobby](https://badges.gitter.im/janet-java/Lobby.svg)](https://gitter.im/janet-java/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ## Introduction
-Janet provides infrastructure to build flexible, scalable and resilient architecture based on actions, `RxJava`-powered pipes and services to execute those actions.
+Janet provides the infrastructure to build a flexible, scalable and resilient architecture based on actions, `RxJava`-powered pipes and the services to execute these actions.
 You can learn more about our framework from this [presentation](https://speakerdeck.com/dirong/janet-build-command-based-architecture-in-reactive-manner)

-Lets walk through common flow for http request:
+Let's walk through a common flow for the http request:

 ![overview](/assets/readme-overview.png)